Children & Parenting

 - Any other aspect relating to the care, welfare and development of a child.

-When making parenting orders, a court starts with the presumption that it is in a child’s best interests for the parents to have equal shared parental responsibility.
-If there has been family violence or abuse, the presumption does not apply.
+When making parenting orders, from 6 May 2024 the court no longer starts with the presumption that it is in a child’s best interests for the parents to have equal shared parental responsibility.
+The court will tailor decisions about parental responsibility (renamed as “joint decision-making” about long-term issues) to the circumstances of the particular child and their guardians.

 Parenting orders can be made in favour of grandparents, step-parents, social parents and others who are involved with the children.